Collaborative Research Center 1368 - Oxygen-free production

 Funding body: DFG

-The subproject Central Analytics serves the uniform analysis and description of the surfaces and interfaces of the different subprojects in the SFB.
-The goal of the subproject is to establish and provide a central analytical infrastructure with the task to support the other subprojects of the SFB1368 in the elucidation of project-relevant surface and interface processes.
-The scientific core interest lies in particular in the elucidation of the fundamental mechanisms of the interaction of the joining partners, the processes during mechanical treatments under oxygen-free conditions as well as the investigation of the diffusion of metals into other metals during oxide-free contact.
-The establishment of a central infrastructure for the analysis of surfaces and interfaces is intended, in particular, to ensure the reproducibility and comparability of measurements necessary for the discussion of results and the formation of models.
-The Central Analytics subproject is responsible for planning, performing and evaluating the measurements and also organizes sample transport between the subprojects.
-In all process steps, from planning to documentation of results, Central Analytics is in close contact with the commissioning subprojects.
-In order to ensure the oxygen-free transport between the XHV-adequate laboratory chambers and the respective measuring equipment of the Central Analytics, which is urgently required for the cooperating subprojects, the establishment of a suitable sample transport system is planned.
-The sample transport is divided into two phases.
-In phase 1, the samples to be analyzed are transported to the central analysis facility via suitable transport containers in an XHV-adequate atmosphere and transferred to a transfer chamber on site.
-In phase 2, the samples are then transferred via special transfer systems to the respective measuring apparatus.
-Before the start of regular measurement operation, a detailed validation of the planned sample transport is carried out.
+The subproject Central Analytics serves the uniform analysis and description of the surfaces and interfaces of the various subprojects in the CRC.
+The aim of the subproject is to establish and provide a central analytical infrastructure with the task of supporting the other subprojects of the SFB1368 in the elucidation of project-relevant surface and interface processes.
+The scientific core interest lies in particular in the clarification of the fundamental mechanisms of the interaction of the joining partners, the processes during mechanical treatments under oxygen-free conditions and the investigation of the diffusion of metals into other metals in oxide-free contact.
+The establishment of a central infrastructure for the analysis of surfaces and interfaces is intended in particular to ensure the reproducibility and comparability of measurements required for the discussion of results and the creation of models.
+The Central Analytics sub-project is responsible for the planning, execution and evaluation of the measurements and also organizes the transport of samples between the sub-projects.
+In all process steps, from planning to documentation of results, Central Analytics is in close contact with the commissioning sub-projects.
+In order to ensure the oxygen-free transport between the XHV-adequate laboratory chambers and the respective measuring equipment of Central Analytics, which is urgently required for the cooperating sub-projects, a suitable sample transport system is to be set up.
+Sample transportation is divided into two phases.
+In phase 1, the samples to be analyzed are transported to the central analytics department via suitable transport containers in an XHV-adequate atmosphere and transferred to a transfer chamber on site.
+In phase 2, the samples are then transferred to the respective measuring equipment using special transfer systems.
+Before the start of regular measuring operations, a detailed validation of the planned sample transport is carried out.
 For this purpose, well-defined oxide-free control samples are prepared, which pass through each phase of the sample transport.
 As soon as it is ensured that no oxygen contamination occurs during sample transport, the sample transport system is used in regular operation.